robjm16/domain_specific_ChatGPT/retrieval_based_chatbot_article.md

 ~~~

-Here is a screenshot of the chatbot's interface:
+Finally, here is a screenshot of the chatbot's interface:

 ![Chatbot Interface](interface_example.png)